The thought of getting your first pet snake is an exciting prospect. However, it can be hard to decide whether to get a corn snake or ball python.

 - Though they require higher temperature and humidity levels, it’s easy to achieve this with a moderately inexpensive setup.

 - Ball pythons rarely exceed 3.5 – 4.5 feet in length.
-Males are the shortest.
+Males are shorter.

-- They come in an incredible range of color and pattern morphs.
+- There is an incredible range of ball python morphs.

 What Do Ball Pythons Look Like?

 Ball pythons look regal, as evidenced by their nickname “royal pythons.”
 They are dark brown with golden-tan markings along their backs.
 Their eyes are so dark that they look almost black.
 Their heads are small compared to their thick, muscular bodies.